dontcry2013/MaxScale/Documentation/Routers/ReadWriteSplit.md

   timeout.
 With Galera this is not a serious issue as it, by nature, is a mostly-synchronous replication mechanism.

+The possible values for this parameter are:

+* `none`

+  * Read causality is disabled.

+* `local`

+  * Writes are locally visible.
+Writes are guaranteed to be visible only to the connection that does it.
+Unrelated modifications done by other connections are not visible.

+* `global`

+  * Writes are globally visible.
+If one connection writes a value, all connections to the same service will see it.
+In general this mode is slower than the `local` mode due to the extra synchronization it has to do.
+This guarantees global happens-before ordering of reads when all transactions are inside a single GTID domain.
+Multi-domain use of causal_reads can cause non-causal reads to occur which is why it is highly recommended to avoid this when the global causal reads mode is used.

+* `fast`

+  * This mode is similar to the `local` mode where it will only affect the connection that does the write but where the `local` mode waits for a slave server to catch up, the `fast` mode will only use servers that are known to have replicated the write.
+This means that if no slave has replicated the write, the master where the write was done will be used.
+The value of `causal_reads_timeout` is ignored in this mode.
+Currently the replication state is only updated by the mariadbmon monitor whenever the servers are monitored.
+This means that a smaller `monitor_interval` provides faster replication state updates and possibly better overall usage of servers.

+Before MaxScale 2.5.0, the `causal_reads` parameter was a boolean parameter.
+False values translated to `none` and true values translated to `local`.
+The use of boolean parameters is deprecated but still accepted in MaxScale 2.5.0.

 A practical example can be given by the following set of SQL commands executed with `autocommit=1`.